MilesCranmer/BorrowChecker.jl/README.md

 </div>

+> [!CAUTION]
-> ⚠️ **Warning**: This is a highly experimental demonstration of Rust-like ownership semantics in Julia.
-It is not intended for production use and should not be depended upon in any project.
-The borrow checking is performed at runtime, not compile time.
+> This is a highly experimental _demonstration_ of Rust-like ownership semantics in Julia.
+It is not intended for production use.

-> NOTE: The syntax in this package can change at any time until it is registered.
+> [!WARNING]
+> NOTE: This package is under active development and the syntax has not stabilized.
+Expect it to change significantly between versions.

 This package demonstrates Rust-like ownership and borrowing semantics in Julia through a macro-based system that performs runtime checks.